 Delaying your screening can make the need for surgery more likely.
 Also, delaying can reduce the chances for a cure.
-There can be a better than 90 percent chance for a cure if the cancer is caught early.
+There can be a better than 90% chance for a cure if the cancer is caught early.

 "The tragedy of dying from colon cancer is that people don’t have to," says Salina Lee, MD, gastroenterologist at Rush.
 "We know how to find it, treat it, cure it.
 We just have to find it early."

-There are a number of screening methods for colorectal cancer, from the simple fecal occult blood test to the more involved colonoscopy.
-Once 50, a person at average risk (no family or personal history of the disease and no symptoms) should have a yearly fecal occult blood test.
+There are a number of screening methods for colorectal cancer, from the simple stool-based test to the more involved, gold standard, colonoscopy.
+Once 45, a person at average risk (no family or personal history of the disease and no symptoms) should start routine colorectal cancer screening.

-This test checks three successive stool samples for "occult," or hidden, blood (blood that’s not detected with the naked eye).
-These simple tests have been shown to reduce cancer deaths by catching the cancer at an earlier and more easily treated stage.
+There are two widely used, stool-based tests.
+The FIT test checks stool samples for microscopic evidence of blood.
+This test, which is done yearly, has been shown to reduce cancer deaths by catching the cancer at an earlier and more easily treated stage.

-A colonoscopy is similar to the sigmoidoscopy, except that a colonoscopy allows the doctor to see the entire colon.
-Abnormal growths (or polyps) can also be removed during this procedure.
-The polyps are then tested to see whether or not they are cancerous.
-The American Cancer Society recommends a colonoscopy once every 10 years for people 50 and older.
+A colonoscopy allows the doctor to directly examine the entire colon.
+Abnormal growths (or polyps) can also be detected and removed during this procedure.
+The polyps are then tested to see whether or not they are precancerous and if more frequent surveillance is recommended.
+The American Cancer Society recommends a colonoscopy once every 10 years for people 45 and older.

 Beyond family history

 While family history certainly puts you at higher risk for colorectal cancer, most colorectal cancer occurs in people with no family history of the disease.
 Other risk factors include the following: